BALTIMORE MONTESSORI PUBLIC CHARTER SCHOOL, BOARD OF DIRECTORS, SY 2020-2021

 Jason Chamberlain, Vice-President

 Mr. Chamberlain is a Certified Financial Planner™ practitioner, and Chartered Retirement Plans Specialist (SM).
 Mr. Chamberlain successfully works with non-profit organizations in his community, helping organizations to establish investment policy statements, conduct investment manager searches and monitor their operational or endowment funds.
 Mr. Chamberlain has a B.A. degree in Economics from the University of Maryland Baltimore County.
 He serves on the Baltimore Montessori Public’s board of directors and is a member of the American Heart Association’s 2016 Executive Leadership Team for the Howard County Heart Ball.
 He is a Past President of the UMBC Alumni Association, a 2009 graduate of Leadership Howard County and a founder and board member of the Howard County Estate Planning Council.
-Mr. Chamberlain’s youngest two children attend Baltimore Montessori Public.
+Mr. Chamberlain’s youngest child attends Baltimore Montessori Public.

 Bonnie Rosenblatt, Secretary

 Ms. Rosenblatt brings over thirty-three years of experience as a teacher and administrator in both public and private education.
 She has taught students from two years of age through high school, though the bulk of her experience was in the Middle School at The Park School, where she was the principal for twelve years.
 She has significant experience in program and curriculum development, and was the founding director of Park’s New Teacher Intern Program.
 She remains active in the progressive education community; has presented at the Association of Independent Maryland Schools and the NAIS People of Color Conference; and has mentored numerous new teachers over her career.
 She is in her third year on the Board at BMPCS and also serves on our school’s Accountability team.

 Mr. Evans is the Principal member of Eric Evans & Company (EE&C), a real estate development and advisory firm specializing in market research and analysis, development facilitation, and financial modeling.
 EE&C provides municipalities, community organizations, and private developers with substantive information, critical analysis, and well-reasoned action plans to assist in making sound development decisions.